BeagleBone AI-64 Setup Guide

 - This is required if you need to set up your BeagleBone for the first time or update your BeagleBone to the latest software image.

-The following instructions mirror the instructions given in the BeagleBoard documentation at Connecting up your BeagleBone and Getting Started with your BeagleBone.
+The following instructions mirror the instructions given in the BeagleBoard Quick Start Guide.

 If you want additional help setting up your BeagleBone, you can follow the guides there and return to the Viam docs after SSH’ing into your BeagleBone.